 Silver carp and bighead carp are established in the middle and lower Mississippi River Basin.
 Single individuals have been collected at a number of places in the Upper Mississippi River Basin, but there is no evidence of successful reproduction or self-sustaining populations.
 Two bighead carp have been collected in the Wisconsin River below the Prairie du Sac Dam in 2011 (USGS, 2011).
 Silver carp have been collected in the Mississippi River well upstream of the mouth of the Wisconsin River and would likely be able to reach the Prairie du Sac Dam as evidenced by the collection of bighead carp there.
-The Prairie du Sac Dam is currently a complete barrier to Asian carp upstream movement and prevents them from reaching the Portage area.
+However, the Prairie du Sac Dam is currently a complete barrier to Asian carp upstream movement and prevents them from reaching the Portage area.
 However, discussions with WDNR indicate that there is a proposed fish passage project at this dam being designed, which is discussed in greater detail under Asian carp in the following section.
-Black carp have a more limited distribution and are less likely to reach the Prairie du Sac Dam in the near-term.
-Barring deliberate or unintentional movement of Asian carp by human transport it is unlikely that Asian carp will reach Portage within the next 20 years.
+Black carp likely have a more limited distribution and are less likely to reach the Prairie du Sac Dam in the near term.

-The inland silverside's native range is eastern North America, including the Atlantic and Gulf Slopes (mostly near the coast) from Massachusetts to the Rio Grande drainage, Texas and southeastern New Mexico; north from the Mississippi River and major tributaries (mainly Arkansas and Red Rivers) to southern Illinois and eastern Oklahoma (Page & Burr, 1991).
+The inland silverside's native range is eastern North America, including the Atlantic and Gulf Slopes (mostly near the coast) from Massachusetts to the Rio Grande drainage, Texas and southeastern New Mexico; north from the Mississippi River and major tributaries (mainly Arkansas and Red Rivers) to southern Illinois and eastern Oklahoma (Page and Burr, 1991).
 It is a marine species that ascends rivers and prefers estuaries, lagoons, brackish seas, and rivers (Fishbase, 2011).
 Inland silversides have not been collected in the Wisconsin River.
-Recently, its most northern known occurrence in the Mississippi River Basin is on the Kankakee River in Will County Illinois. where they were collected in 1996 (USGS, 2011).
+Recently, its most northern known occurrence in the Mississippi River Basin is on the Kankakee River in Will County Illinois, where they were collected in 1996 (Fuller and Nico, 2012a; USGS, 2011).
 The species was stocked in Turtle Lake in Ramsey County, Minnesota in 1950, but that population failed.
-The species has also been collected in Illinois from Lake Baldwin, Lake of Egypt, Rend Lake, Cache River, Wabash River, and the Mississippi, Ohio, and Kankakee Rivers (Laird and Page 1996).
-It is believed that the presence of the species in the Mississippi River in southern Illinois and in the lower Ohio River in Illinois, and Kentucky are a result of natural dispersal (Fuller and Nico, 2012D).
+The species has also been collected in Illinois from Lake Baldwin, Lake of Egypt, Rend Lake, Cache River, Wabash River, and the Mississippi, Ohio, and Kankakee Rivers (Laird and Page, 1996).
+It is believed that the presence of the species in the Mississippi River in southern Illinois and in the lower Ohio River in Illinois and Kentucky are a result of natural dispersal (Fuller and Nico, 2012b).

 The closest established population of northern snakeheads is in Lee County, Arkansas.
 While this is in the Mississippi River Watershed, this population does not seem to be spreading at a high rate at this time (USGS, 2011).
-A single specimen of giant snakehead (Channa micropeltes) was collected in the Rock River by the WDNR (a watershed not directly connected with the Portage Downstream pathway).
+A single specimen of giant snakehead (Channa micropeltes) was collected in the Rock River by the WDNR (a watershed not directly connected with the Portage Upstream pathway).
 This specimen was unintentionally released.
-However, the species is considered to be tropical to sub-trocpical and not able to survive winter temperatures encountered in the Rock River (Courtenay and Williams, 2004).
+However, the species is considered to be tropical to sub-tropical and not able to survive winter temperatures encountered in the Rock River (Courtenay, Jr. and Williams, 2004).